Waterfall, New South Wales: Geography

-Waterfall is bordered to the north by the suburb of Heathcote, with Engadine further north; by The Royal National Park to the east; and by Heathcote National Park to the west.
+Waterfall is bordered to the north by the suburb of Heathcote, with Engadine further north; by the Royal National Park to the east; and by Heathcote National Park to the west.
 Helensburgh is the next town, traveling south.
 Waterfall marks the southern border of the Sutherland Shire.
 It is approximately 230 metres above sea level.

 Waterfall has only seven streets.
 The bushland gives the small suburb a natural surrounding and walking tracks lead from it into the neighbouring national parks.
 To the west is a dammed lake and behind it is Mount Westmacott.

 History

-Waterfall began in 1884 as a railway construction workers' camp and staging point for the construction of the South Coast Railway between Sydney and Wollongong in the late 19th century.
+Waterfall began in 1884 as a railway construction workers' camp and staging point for the construction of the Illawarra railway line between Sydney and Wollongong in the late 19th century.
 The site was the last point where the railway alignment and Illawarra Road (now Princes Highway) were in close proximity.
 A large number of railway construction workers were needed for the extensive excavation and tunnelling works beyond Waterfall to the south.
 It is the site of the highest point on the line, with a steep rising gradient at one end, and a falling gradient at the other end, and sidings were provided in both directions to allow freight wagons to be stowed and shunted.
 A reservoir was built nearby and water pumped to the railway to re-water steam trains after their ascent.
 The original Waterfalls railway station opened in 1886.
 This railway station, railway buildings and houses were located 600m to the south of the present station and the school opened nearby.
 As rail traffic and facilities grew, the railway was duplicated and a larger, permanent settlement became established.

 Waterfall derived its name either from the waterfalls close to the railway station or from steam trains re-watering or making their 'fall' for water.
 A South Waterfall existed until 1914.
 McKell Avenue, the southern border of the Royal National Park, was originally called Waterfall Road.